dentsucreativeuk/dev-standards/Admin/Git.md

 ### Why not use `release/production` instead of `main` as the root branch?

 The `release/production` branch is a release branch, which means it can contain the sum of many other branches not yet approved to be merged into `main`.
-Using `main` as the root branch for all new work ensure that only live, approved and fully tested work forms the basis of new commits.
+Using `main` as the root branch for all new work ensure that only live, approved and fully proven work forms the basis of new commits.

 ### What is the importance of "merge commits"?

 When merging a branch into another, Git has a very useful feature to keep the branch topology tidy, called "fast forwards".
 If it determines the new commits are chronologically in advance of the tip of your release branch, it will simply "fast forward" the release to the tip of the new branch during a commit.
 This produces a nice clean history, especially when viewing in graph modes.
 Unfortunately, this has the added side effect of essentially wiping out the historical information of where a branch was created, which commits were made within it, and then when it was merged.

 The benefit to a merge commit, is that despite its tendency to produce more complex topology graphs, the history is retained and makes understanding the work which went into an old (often deleted) branch much easier.

+If you find that your local branch is stale and a pull is required, it is not required in this case to create a merge commit, and a simple fast-forward merge will suffice.